Reflective Pedagogy & Early Childhood Studies

 There are two programmes available which offer a qualification for teaching in Further Education: The Graduate Diploma in Adult and Further Education and the Professional Diploma in Education (FE).
-More information here.
+More information about Adult and Further Education here.

 Structured PhD in Education

 Dr Emmanuel O’Grady is the Course Leader for Structured PhD in Education.
 Staff across the Department are involved in the supervision of Structured PhD students’ research.
-More information here.
+More information about Structured PhD in Education here.

 Members of the Department in partnership with colleagues across the College and in other third-level institutions are engaged in the wide range of additional research-related activities.